PLC-Programmer/PLC-Programmer.github.io/(C) Working with simple build tool to run an app on the JVM in Windows with (3rd party) imports.md

 _sbt:\<project name\>> run_

-There should be a success now:
+There should be success now:

  _[info] compiling 1 Scala source to … .\<project name>\target\scala-3.6.4\classes ..._